Diane James is one of 10 elected Members of the European Parliament (MEP) representing the South East region of the United Kingdom.

 Diane sits as an independent with no party affiliation.

-Currently Diane is a member of various key European Parliament committees and takes an active interest in the ENVI and IMCO committees which include the remits of public health and the EU’s Digital Single Market.
+She is now a member of various key European Parliamentary committees related to healthcare and takes an active interest in the ENVI and IMCO committees which include the remits of public health and the EU’s Digital Single Market.

 Diane’s priority, however, is the AFCO committee, which has responsibility to oversee the European Parliament’s contribution to the EU’s Brexit negotiation strategy.